honey/honey/README.md

 Leading whitespace is automatically trimmed up to the natural indentation.

-### Browser support

-Built for ES5 and up.
-Use a polyfill if you need to support older browsers.

 ### Why not use JSON / CSON / YAML / TOML?

 [JSON][json]'s simple structure is great but the syntax is a little too technical